 (d) The motion has no turning points.

-Key concept: Instantaneous speed: It is the speed of a particle at a particular instant of time.
+- Instantaneous speed is the speed of a particle at a particular instant of time.
 When we say “speed”, it usually means instantaneous speed.
 The instantaneous speed is the average speed for an infinitesimally small time interval (i.e., ∆ → 0)

 Thus, Instantaneous speed

-- As instantaneous speed is less than maximum speed.
-Then either the velocity is increasing, or it is decreasing.
+- If instantaneous speed is less than maximum speed, then either the velocity is increasing, or it is decreasing.
 For maximum and minimum displacement, we have to keep in mind the magnitude and direction of maximum velocity.

 - As maximum velocity in a positive direction is v0, the magnitude of maximum velocity in the opposite direction is also v0.